retched/ZC-USPSRestful/README.md

 ### Version/Release History

 - 1.5.0: [No Download]
   Fixed an issue with the quote when sending abnormally large boxes.
+Fixed the MAJOR issue with regards to the speed of requesting quotes.
+(The module will no longer try to double iterate over the entire request and instead, indexes the resultant USPS calls and pulls them up as needed.
+Same with Standards calls.)
+Fixed an issue with the math of the quotes themselves.
 - 1.4.1: [Download](https://github.com/retched/ZC-USPSRestful/releases/tag/v1.4.1)
   Minor bug fix to ScriptedInstaller.php (encapsulated only)
 - 1.4.0: [Download](https://github.com/retched/ZC-USPSRestful/releases/tag/v1.4.0)